-Ichigo Office has confirmed with IIA that, three years having passed, given the current portfolio and market environment, they can maintain their management structure and performance with a 10% decline in the fee rate, and proposes a reduction from 0.0054% to 0.0048%.
+Ichigo Office has confirmed with IIA that, three years having passed, given the current portfolio and market environment, they can maintain their management structure and performance with a c.
+10% decrease in the management fee, and proposes a reduction from 0.0054% to 0.0048%.